LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 <img style="width:600px" src="img/dialogflow/connection-failed.png">

-Figure 2.1.3 Showing the fail case of the valid credentials
+Figure 2.1.3 Showing the fail case of the invalid credentials

 Once you are done with providing configuration you can save it by pressing on "Done". ***Congratulations!*** You have completed the configuration of the Google DialogFlow bot connector.